17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 Easter Eggers are dual-purpose chickens with good egg production.
 These chickens are calm and docile, hence ideal for beginners.

-They have a small body and lay blue eggs.
-Easter Eggers are capable of laying around 4 eggs per week, translating to 260-280 eggs per year.
+They have small bodies and lay blue eggs.
+Easter Eggers can lay around 4 eggs per week, translating to 260-280 eggs annually.

 These chickens weigh around 4 lbs. for hens and 5 lbs. for roosters.
 They’re very friendly and make great pets.
 The cost of the chicks is around $2.50.